 I may not live in the UK anymore, but even in Malaysia, I love making Sunday lunch.
 It is one of my favourite meals, probably because of the gravy.
 I adore gravy – I often get teased about the amount I have on my roast dinner.

 This isn’t truly roast beef because you cook the meat in wine in the slow cooker.
 Cooking it slowly in liquid means you get beef that melts as you cut it, full of delicious red wine flavour.
 Roast dinners can mean you have to buy an expensive cut of meat, but the benefit of slow cooking is that you can use cheaper, tougher cuts.
 Try pieces of chuck, rump or brisket in slices about 1cm thick.
 The added bonus is that when you take the beef out, you have your gravy almost ready to serve as well – one less pan to wash up!
 If you don’t have a slow cooker yet, I’d definitely recommend investing.
-(And if you do have one, this book of slow cooker recipes by Murdoch books is a real winner!)

 The red wine you chose doesn’t have to be expensive, but it does need to be drinkable.
 Remember, your food is going to taste like the wine tastes…